Loopring/trusted_setup/README.md

 Starting from contribution 1 with sha256 hash 0xdd8dd76af5af768bda1b407943b2e478d6da6d663657a376a8db0403c6424825 (please check if this is correct)
 ```

-Make sure the hash that is shown is indeed the hash of the contribution you've downloaded and need to build upon (which is the hash of the contributoin of the previous participant).
+Make sure the hash that is shown is indeed the hash of the contribution you've downloaded and need to build upon (which is the hash of the contribution of the previous participant).

-The compuation will run for about 24 hours on a fast machine.
+The computation will run for about 24 hours on a fast machine.
 Please try your best to avoid electronic surveillance or tampering during this time.

 When it is done, you will see something like this: